ericodle/GINSA/README.md

 # Run the Python script titled RUN_GINSA.py
 python3 path_to_your_RUN_GINSA.py
 ```

 If everything went well, you should be greeted with a command line input prompt.

-### Enter your project directory and species of interest.
+### Enter your project directory and species of interest

 Text here....